chuckarama/kiln_ramp/README.md

 Changelog:
 ----------

+20220731
+- Changed parameter names to more closely match common kiln nomenclature
+- Added safety catch for mismatch upRampTemp to final soakTemp

 20220730
 - Added parameters for soaking (hold) of the warm-up cycle
 - Changed soaking (hold) parameters to double for portioning of a period.